fredericoricco-debug/paul-and-john-sentiment-comparison/source_code_and_datasets /readme.txt

+DATASETS:

+The dataset with raw lyrical data is present in artist_lyrics/the_beatles_lyrics.csv, this data is used to perform sentiment analysis.
+The final data set used for visualisations is present in sentiment_scores/sentiment_analysis_beatles.csv.

+INSTRUCTION TO USE THE TOOL:

+First ensure the root directory is "source_code_and_datasets" not the directory containing the report.

 To use this tool, please go to: https://docs.genius.com/#/getting-started-h1 and follow the instructions to get your API key.

 Once you have the API token, fill the config.json file with the token.